Schizotypal Personality Disorder Treatment for Teens in Dallas, Texas

 You can also get in touch to talk with our mental health experts about treatment needs, care options and your insurance coverage levels.

-Initial Phone Call: During your initial phone call, the admission specialists at BasePoint Academy can accomplish several steps in the admission process.
-While they can answer many of your questions about treatment, they can also verify your insurance coverage, estimate your out-of-pocket expenses, and schedule an initial free and confidential assessment with treatment recommendations.
+• Initial Phone Call: During your initial phone call, BasePoint can accomplish several steps in the admission process.
+We can answer many of your questions about treatment, verify your insurance coverage, estimate your out-of-pocket expenses, and schedule an initial confidential assessment that will allow us to make treatment recommendations.

-Insurance Verification: If your insurance coverage was not verified during the initial phone call, it will be verified before admission to the program.
-This helps reduce the potential to receive a bill that surprises you.
-Our admission specialist will help estimate your potential out-of-pocket costs and can connect you with our financial counselors, who can assist if your insurance coverage does not include significant benefits for mental health treatment.
+• Insurance Verification: If your insurance coverage was not verified during the initial phone call, we will verify it before your teen is admitted to the program.
+This reduces the potential to receive a bill that surprises you.
+Our admission specialist will estimate your potential out-of-pocket costs and can connect you with financial counselors if your insurance policy does not include significant benefits for mental health treatment.

-Comprehensive Evaluation: After you and your teenager decide to receive treatment at BasePoint Academy, your teen will undergo a comprehensive evaluation that forms the foundation of their customized treatment program tailored to their needs.
-A customized program ensures that each aspect of your teenager’s mental health is addressed.
+• Comprehensive Evaluation: Your teen will undergo a comprehensive evaluation that forms the foundation of their customized treatment program.
+A personalized plan ensures each aspect of their mental health is addressed.

-Admission Coordination and Orientation: Before the first day of treatment, our admission specialist will assist with coordinating your teenager’s admission to the program, ensure they know what they can and cannot bring to the center, and work with you to ensure all documents have been addressed.
-On the first day, you and your teenager receive orientation to the facility and their customized treatment program.
-This ensures that treatment can begin effectively and efficiently.
+• Admission Coordination and Orientation: Before your adolescent’s first day of treatment, we’ll ensure they know what they can and cannot bring to the center and work with you to ensure all documentation has been handled.
+On the first day, you and your teenager will receive an orientation to the facility and their customized treatment program.

-Progress Monitoring and Program Adjustment: Your teenager receives the most from their treatment when they actively participate.
-Throughout the program, their progress will be monitored, and adjustments are made to their customized plan as needed.
+• Progress Monitoring and Program Adjustment: Your teenager receives the most from their treatment when they actively participate.
+Throughout the program, we will monitor their progress and make adjustments to their customized plan as needed.

-Free and Confidential Schizotypal Personality Disorder Assessment for My Teen Near Me
+Confidential Teen Schizotypal Personality Disorder Assessment Near Me

-BasePoint Academy offers a free and confidential schizotypal personality disorder assessment with treatment recommendations that help you and your teenager make an informed decision about receiving care.
-The signs of schizotypal personality disorder are not always easy to spot and can be mistaken for other mental health conditions.
+BasePoint Academy offers a free and confidential schizotypal personality disorder assessment and recommends treatments to help you and your teenager make an informed decision about receiving care.
+The signs of STPD are not always easy to spot and can be mistaken for other mental health conditions.
+However, BasePoint’s experienced and skilled therapists can diagnose and treat your teen.

-However, the experienced and skilled therapists at BasePoint Academy can both identify and treat mental health conditions that your teenager may be experiencing.
-Depression, anxiety, and other mental health conditions may occur alongside schizotypal personality disorder, requiring specialized treatment called dual diagnosis, which increases the potential for your teenager to experience success.
-We encourage you to call us at (972) 357-1749 or request a free assessment to begin your family’s recovery journey.
+Depression, anxiety, and other mental health conditions may occur alongside STPD, requiring specialized dual diagnosis treatment.
+This type of care increases the potential for your teenager to experience success.
+Call (972) 357-1749 and request a confidential assessment to get help for your child today.

 Has your teen exhibited schizotypal personality disorder symptoms?
 Contact BasePoint Academy for an assessment and treatment recommendations for your teen.

-Teenage Schizotypal Personality Disorder and Treatment Statistics in the Lonestar State
+Statistics on Schizotypal Personality Disorder and Treatment in Teens in the Lonestar State

-- Depression and anxiety, which are common co-occurring mental health conditions with STPD, are also common in adolescents.
-In 2021, 22% of Texas students seriously considered attempting suicide within the past year, and 20% said they made a plan.
+• Depression and anxiety, which are common co-occurring mental health conditions with STPD, are also common in adolescents.
+In 2021, 22% of Texas students seriously considered attempting suicide within the past year, and 20% said they made a plan, according to Every Texan.